nhathpham/Scalable-Bird-Detection-Forecast/README.md

 ```

 ### Model training
-To predict weekly detection rates for each species in each county, we tested several time series forecasting models on a subset of data (50 species/ 700 models).
-After evaluating their performance and scalability, we narrowed our selection to Prophet (developed by Facebook) and Silverkite (developed by LinkedIn).
-Both algorithms accept similar time series data and provide options for customizing seasonality, holidays, trend handling, and hyperparameter tuning.
-Whereas Prophet uses a Bayesian approach to fit a model, Silverkite uses more traditional models such as a ridge, elastic net, and boosted trees.
-Both can model linear growth, but only Silverkite can handle square root and quadratic growth, while only Prophet can model logistic growth.
+**Algorithm selection:**
+- Initial testing: evaluated several time series forecasting models on a sample of 50 species (700 models).
+Narrowed down options to Prophet and Silverkite for performance and scalability
+- Comparison Silverkite and Prophet:
+  + Both accept similar time series data and provide options for customizing seasonality, holidays, trend handling, and hyperparameter tuning.
+  + Prophet uses a Bayesian approach to fit a model
+  + Silverkite uses more traditional models such as a ridge, elastic net, and boosted trees
+  + Both can model linear growth.
+Only Silverkite can handle square root and quadratic growth, while only Prophet can model logistic growth.

-We further fine-tuned both models using parameter tuning via grid search, cross-validation, and parallel processing.
-After evaluating their performance and processing speed, we selected Prophet as the more efficient method to extend our forecasts to all bird species.
+- Fine-tune both models using parameter tuning via grid search, cross-validation, and parallel processing.

-Final Prophet model:
+- Final Choice: Prophet due to efficiency for broader forecasting.

+**Final Prophet model:**
 - Employ logistic growth for a saturating minimum, stabilizing values near limits
 - Predict zero for forecasted values below zero for logical consistency.

-Optimization:
+**Optimization:**
 - Focus on tuning the changepoint prior scale parameter.
 - Implement grid search with RMSE minimization for each bird-county pair.
 - Develop a function for testing parameters within a multiprocessing.Pool object for parallel processing and efficiency.